-In order to become successful, achieve your goals, and create your idea life, you must first realize that action is the king of achievement.
-Our minds often become bogged down with minute personal/professional development tools, while we forget about the most important success ensuring step: Taking Action.
-We must overcome our beliefs about failure and reframe the way we view rejection if we want to live a life of achievement.
+In order to become successful, achieve your goals, and create your ideal life, you must first realize that action is the king of achievement.
+Our minds can become bogged down with a vast collection of personal and professional development tools, while we forget about the most important success-ensuring step: Taking Action.
+We must overcome our beliefs about failure and reframe the way we view rejection if we want to live a life filled with achievement.

-In the world of self-help psychology there is an almost endless amount of strategies, exercises, and practices that can push you towards achievement in a more time efficient manner.
-You can write vision statements, you can create incantations or anchors, you can practice visualization techniques, and you can work with your limiting beliefs or conditioned responses.
-Every achievement tool is geared towards helping you reach the goals that you set for yourself.
-These particular achievement enhancers, and numerous others, are components that revolve around the simpler strategy of setting goals, gaining the needed skills and knowledge to succeed, and creating action plans to achieve the things you desire.
+In the world of self-help psychology, there is an almost endless amount of strategies, exercises, and practices that can push you towards achievement in a more time-efficient manner.
+You can write vision statements, create incantations or anchors, practice visualization, and work on changing your limiting beliefs or conditioned behaviors.
+These achievement enhancers, and numerous others, are components that revolve around the simpler strategy of setting goals, gaining the needed skills and knowledge to succeed, and creating action plans to achieve the things you desire.
 For many people, however, these steps become tedious prerequisites that they believe must be done before actually acting upon their desired outcomes.

 While the initial stages of goal achievement are important, it is vital to understand that the most important thing that you can do, in order to reach your goals, is to take definitive action.
 Action is and always will be the king of achievement.

-- They believed that not trying was more painful then ‘failing’ or ‘being rejected.’
+- They believed that not trying was more painful than ‘failing’ or ‘being rejected’.

 - They all used their perceived failures as learning opportunities.

-If you are going to reach your ultimate goals through hard work and calculated action, you have to get yourself to believe that it is more painful not to act then it is to act.
-The truth is that while fear can be incredibly difficult to overcome, if you look back at the instances in your life when you let fear get the best of you, you will find memories that are more painful in comparison to the memories that you attempted to do something but ‘failed.’
+If you are going to reach your ultimate goals through hard work and calculated action, you have to get yourself to believe that it is more painful not to act than it is to act.
+The truth is that if you look back at the instances in your life when you let fear get the best of you, you will find memories that are more painful in comparison to the memories that you attempted to do something but ‘failed’.
 You have to completely understand that failing or being rejected is never as painful as the regret you have from not trying something.

-By exploring the realities of fear, rejection, failure, and death, your beliefs about action will begin to change and your ability to consciously and consistently take the steps needed to create your ideal life will become greatly enhance.
-Remember, there is an endless amount of high profile individuals who have proven that action is the king of achievement over and over again.
+By exploring the realities of fear, rejection, failure, and death, your beliefs about action will begin to change and your ability to consciously and consistently take the steps needed to create your ideal life will become greatly enhanced.
+Remember, there is an endless amount of high-profile individuals who have proven that action is the king of achievement over and over again.
 To produce the results that have made individuals such as Abraham Lincoln, Winston Churchill, Walt Disney, J.K.
-Rowlings, and The Beatles successful, you have to find a way to get yourself to act on a continuious basis.
+Rowlings, and The Beatles successful, you have to find a way to get yourself to act on a continuous basis.